RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 SoundEx support is in the process of being added, however it's not yet enabled.
 SoundEx will allow matching expressions that are not exact matches, but approximate matches.

+## Examples

+Right now I am focusing on implementing new features and fixing bugs rather than creating documentation and tutorials.
+Using it is relatively easy, but if you need to find more information than is listed here and don't want to dig through the code then you may want to take a look at the test directory.
+If you've installed the npm module you will NOT have it, but you can go to the GitHub repo and clone it to get the full distribution.
+Then look at the unit tests to see what you can parse and what kinds of results you will be getting.
+(The unit tests are not yet complete, but it's still a very simple and concise "reference").

 ## Alexa features supported